Introduction of Tourism

 International Relations for Tourism Development

 If these items are implemented accurately by the head of the diplomatic body, they can expand the tourism space and markets.
-In fact, tourism is regarded as a process that can achieve the necessary dynamism through short-term and long-term plans as well as the development of tourism and the mental and business cooperation of firms and institutions; it is possible to create new jobs in this field to solve the problem of unemployment and create social vitality among people.
+Tourism is regarded as a process that can achieve the necessary dynamism through short-term and long-term plans as well as the development of tourism and the mental and business cooperation of firms and institutions; it is possible to create new jobs in this field to solve the problem of unemployment and create social vitality among people.

 For example, expert decision-making can resolve the challenges ahead, and observe new horizons on a national, transnational, and global scale by changing and empowering the tourism infrastructure and by increasing the role of people in the implementation of tourism programs, or by involving the private sector and attracting domestic and foreign investment, reducing intermediary affairs, reducing the role and direct involvement of governments in the tourism industry, and reducing the performance of governments to implementation of three key principles of guidance, support, and oversight.
 Tourism does not mean the industry as a whole, but it is a set of industries that experience varying levels of dependence on tourists, and this dependence undergoes a transformation through the passage of time and space.